Winnipeg general strike

-The Winnipeg general strike of 1919 was one of the most famous and influential strikes in Canadian history.
+The Winnipeg General Strike of 1919 was one of the largest strikes in Canadian history.
 For six weeks, May 15 to June 26, more than 30,000 strikers brought economic activity to a standstill in Winnipeg, Manitoba, which at the time was Canada's third largest city.

-In the short term, the strike ended in arrests, bloodshed, and defeat, but in the long run it contributed to the development of a stronger labour movement and the tradition of social democratic politics in Canada.
+In the short term, the strike ended in arrests and bloodshed.
+Over time it contributed to the development of a stronger labour movement and the tradition of social democratic politics in Canada.
+Winnipeg itself would see decline over the remainder of the twentieth century as both the east and west coasts had less need of its transport networks.

 Causes of the strike

 There were many background causes for the strike, most of them related to the prevailing social inequalities and the impoverished condition of the city's working class.
 Wages were low, prices were rising, employment was unstable, immigrants faced discrimination, housing and health conditions were poor.
 In addition, there was resentment of the enormous profits enjoyed by employers during the war.
 Soldiers returning from the war were determined to see improved social conditions and opportunities after their harrowing experiences overseas.
 Most workers did not have union representation, but many were influenced by the hope of achieving greater economic security through unions.

 Many workers were also influenced by socialist ideas voiced by local reformers, radicals and revolutionaries.
 These attracted greater interest, especially among the large population of immigrants from Eastern Europe, after the Russian Revolution of 1917.
 A meeting of western labour delegates in Calgary in March 1919 adopted numerous radical resolutions, including support for a five-day week and a six-hour day.
 They also called for the establishment of a new union centre, the One Big Union, to promote class solidarity by uniting workers from all trades and industries in one organization.
 The idea that the OBU instigated the general strike is misleading, as the OBU was not formed until June 1919.
 However, the "one big union" idea contributed to the atmosphere of unrest.
 Similar volatile conditions existed elsewhere in Canada, and in other countries around the world, at the end of World War I, but the combination of circumstances in Winnipeg proved to be explosive.